BrendanChing/NeatNotes/README.md

 ![picture of lighthouse diognostics desktop](static/images/lighthousedesktopdiagnostics.png)

 ### Feature and User Story Testing
 This is documented in the features section where each feature is shown working, along with the user story it satisfies.
 [Go back to Features](#features) or click on a user story to view the specific feature relating to it.
-You can return here easily by clicking the on 'Testing' under each feature.
+You can return here easily by clicking on 'Testing' under each feature.
 User stories not addressed by the features section are shown below the user stories.

 **[As a user I want to create a note to help keep my life organised.](#create-note)**